 - You can’t look through fogged-up lenses.
 It’s going to nullify the entire point of bringing binoculars with you.

 - Most of the time, these are also reflection-proof, which is beyond essential for not scaring your prey.
 If you angle yourself just right, a shine can alert a doe drinking from a pond, and send them running.

-Plain and simple, they directly refer to the magnification feature.
+A: Plain and simple, they directly refer to the magnification feature.
 The number symbolizes how many times that image is doubled in visibility.
 So if it’s at an 8, that means the image is 8 times closer than it is in reality.
-This allows you to properly plan out how far away you are from your target, and plan your hunting trips more effectively.
+This allows you to properly plan out how far away you are from your target, and plan your hunting trips more effectively without getting lost.

 - Are you planning to use these for hunting, or something else?

 It’s no secret that hunting binoculars are far superior than standard binoculars.
 They are customizable, and often times, come with more features than standard pairs.
 If you’re going to be hunting specific types of game, look up to see their habits, and determine if you’ll be viewing them from a mile away, or a hundred feet away.